Interviewing

 After the Interview

-You should plan to have 3 to 4 professional references that can speak to a potential employer about your performance as an employee or student.
+You should plan to have three to four professional references who can speak to a potential employer about your performance as an employee or student.
 They can be professors, advisors, previous supervisors, managers, etc. Do not use friends or family members as references.
-Make sure that you ask the person whether they are willing to be your reference before putting them on your reference list.
+Make sure that you ask the person if they are willing to be your reference before putting them on your reference list.